Zucloak/papaldo/README.md

-# EngiTrack - Weekly Calendar Tracker
+# Papal-Do Routine - Weekly Calendar Tracker

 This is a Next.js web application designed as a weekly calendar tracker for a Mechanical Engineering board exam routine.